Map-Flight/Aircraft-Pictures/README.md

 3. The image aspect ratio cannot be too small or too large
 4. Picture size cannot exceed 0.8MB **We recommend that you use [tinypng.com](http://tinypng.com) to compress your images**
 5. The picture cannot contain any watermark
 6. **IMPORTANT!!!** The picture name must be changed to "livery ID.jpg" format.
-And it must be placed under the corresponding aircraft ID folder
+And it must be placed under the corresponding aircraft ID folder **(If you cannot find specific aircraft id folder, it may not have been created yet, you can create it)**

 ### About copyright
 When you submit your pictures to this repo, you have automatically granted Map Flight the right to use your pictures in website and apps.